-- (a) As part of an on-going program to ensure consistency with state law, correct errors and/or provide clarification to provisions within Title 8 of the San Bernardino County Code (Development Code), the Land Use Services Department (Department) has identified several sections and/or subsections of the Development Code that are required to be updated to reflect recent changes in state law, or that would benefit from the proposed clarification and/or corrections.
-This ordinance includes text amendments to the following topics: residential development standards-: affordable housing incentives, including density bonuses-: incentives or concessions-: reduced parking standards-: and added eligibility criteria-: and minor clarifications related to these items. - (b) Properly noticed public hearings have been held before the San Bernardino County Planning Commission and the Board of Supervisors pursuant to the Planning and Zoning Laws of the State of California and the San Bernardino County Development Code. - (c) This ordinance is exempt from the California Environmental Quality Act (CEQA) in accordance with Title 14 of the California Code of Regulations, Section section 15061(b)(3), as the proposed changes to the Development Code do not have the potential to cause a significant effect on the environment.
-It is also determined that this ordinance is exempt from CEQA in accordance with Title 14 of the California Code of Regulations, Section section 15308 (actions by regulatory agencies for protection of the environment), as the updated density bonus regulations are intended to assure the enhancement or protection of the environment by combatting the current housing crisis, including the environmental harms caused by the housing crisis due to the lack of affordable housing, as declared by the State Legislature.
-By providing incentives for more affordable housing options the ordinanceproposed amendment will decrease pressure to develop farmland, open space, and rural interface areas to build affordable housing, as well as decrease greenhouse gas emissions caused from longer commutes to affordable homes far from growing job centers.
+- As part of an on-going program to ensure consistency with state law, correct errors and/or provide clarification to provisions within Title 8 of the San Bernardino County Code (Development Code), the Land Use Services Department (Department) has identified several sections and/or subsections of the Development Code that are required to be updated to reflect recent changes in state law, or that would benefit from the proposed clarification and/or corrections.
+This ordinance includes text amendments to the following topics: residential development standards; affordable housing incentives, including density bonuses; incentives or concessions; reduced parking standards; added eligibility criteria; and minor clarifications related to these items. - (b) Properly noticed public hearings have been held before the San Bernardino County Planning Commission and the Board of Supervisors pursuant to the Planning and Zoning Laws of the State of California and the San Bernardino County Development Code. - This ordinance is exempt from the California Environmental Quality Act (c) (CEQA) in accordance with Title 14 of the California Code of Regulations, section 15061(b)(3), as the proposed changes to the Development Code do not have the potential to cause a significant effect on the environment.
+It is also determined that this ordinance is exempt from CEQA in accordance with Title 14 of the California Code of environment), as the updated density bonus regulations are intended to assure the enhancement or protection of the environment by combatting the current housing crisis, including the environmental harms caused by the housing crisis due to the lack of affordable housing, as declared by the State Legislature.
+By providing incentives for more affordable housing options the ordinance will decrease pressure to develop farmland, open space, and rural interface areas to build affordable housing, as well as decrease greenhouse gas emissions caused from longer commutes to affordable homes far from growing job centers.